Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Gathering Your Winterization Toolkit

-Before starting the winterization process, you want to assemble the correct tools and supplies.
+Before starting the winterization process, assemble the correct tools and supplies.
 Think of it as assembling your defenses against the impending winter chill.

 Take propylene glycol, for example, it’s an antifreeze that’s safe for use in potable water systems and marine engines, making it ideal for RVs.
 A water pump converter kit and water heater bypass kit are also crucial for getting the antifreeze into your RV’s water system without filling the water heater tank.